INX Media case: Delhi court sends P Chidambaram to judicial custody till September 19

 Chidambaram’s lawyer Kapil Sibal had argued that he was ready to go to the ED custody in money laundering case, instead of going to Tihar jail.

-The Central Bureau of Investigation court on Thursday sent former Union Finance Minister P Chidambaram to judicial custody till September 19 in connection with the INX Media case, ANI reported.
+The Central Bureau of Investigation court on Thursday sent former Union Finance Minister P Chidambaram to judicial custody till September 19 in connection with the INX Media case, PTI reported.
 On Tuesday, the court had extended the agency’s custody in accordance with the Supreme Court order till September 5.

 Chidambaram was produced before Special Judge Ajay Kumar Kuhar.
 Solicitor General Tushar Mehta, appearing for the CBI, informed the judge about the outcome of the Supreme Court’s order in the Enforcement Directorate case.
 Both the CBI and the Enforcement Directorate are conducting inquiries in the INX Media case.